spawnmarvel/linux-and-azure/azure-extra-vm-linux-vm-restore/README.md

-# Restore VM from snapshot
+# Restore VM from snapshot linux

 ## Create a snapshot of a virtual hard disk